Voter Awareness

 YOUTH

 The political participation of youth in electoral processes is substantially lower than for other age groups.
 That is a global trend and Vanuatu is no exception, as shown by the 2016 mini census data on registered voters by age groups.
-Therefore, there is a special need to outreach to the young citizens, first to register and get a voter card, then to involve them as voters.
-Ni-Vanuatu youth represents the future of the country!
-Therefore, the VEO sees the importance of involving youth in the elections, involving youths in the voter registration process to introduce them to the electoral process while at the same time encourage them to participate in elections as voters, candidates and members of civil society.
+Therefore, there is a special need to outreach to the young citizens, first to register and get their National ID cards, then to involve them as voters.
+This is why VEO and UNDP’s VEEP have partnered to develop the civic education materials that will be streamlined across schools.

 IMPROVING ELECTORAL INCLUSIVE PRACTICES FOR PEOPLE WITH DISABILITY (PWD)

-The Vanuatu Electoral Office (VEO) has been targeting inclusion in transparent electoral practices through supporting the new National Identification Cards, up-dating and validating of electoral rolls, revision of regulations of laws related to decentralisation of elections administration to support stronger voter turn-out in the provinces.
-Across the Pacific, the electoral authority in Vanuatu is being recognised for its innovative practices designed to encourage people to register and vote - new brochures and awareness booklets, a dedicated website with all the latest electoral information, use of social media, SMS messaging, radio and talk-back shows, television interviews, training for candidates, training of polling staff, videos and information workshops have been emphasising the importance of everyone’s vote.
+The Vanuatu Electoral Office (VEO) has been targeting inclusion in transparent electoral practices through collaboration with Civil Registration and Identity Management (CRIM) Department supporting a new National Identification database with an indicator for those who wish to self-identify as having special needs.
+With critical data such as this, VEO can better target polling stations with the appropriate accessibility modifications as much of Vanuatu’s infrastructure still lacks accessible measures for all people.
+Across the Pacific, the electoral authority in Vanuatu has been recognised for its innovative practices designed to encourage people to register and vote - brochures and awareness booklets, a dedicated website with all the latest electoral information, use of social media, SMS messaging, radio and talk-back shows, television interviews, training for candidates, training of polling staff, videos and information workshops have been emphasising the importance of everyone’s vote.

 Image